PROTEOMICS - Clinical Applications

 - Where protein sequence isoforms are reported, the peptide sequence that matches the unique amino acid sequence of a particular isoform must be provided.
 Fragmentation analysis of the appropriate peptides must be described.

 - Full details of any software, bioinformatic tools or image capture processes used for data processing or analysis should be provided.
-Where a manuscript describes an academic database or software, it must be freely accessible for review, either through a web interface, or for download and local installation of (minimally) a functional test version.
-This also applies to commercial software or databases.
-Deposition of supporting data in a public, open access database like PRIDE (http://www.ebi.ac.uk/pride) or World-2DPAGE (http://world-2dpage.expasy.org/repository/ ) is strongly recommended, and mandatory for Dataset Briefs.
+Where a manuscript describes an academic database or software, it must be freely accessible for review, either through a web interface, or for download and local installation of a functional test version.
+Deposition of supporting data in a public and global open access database is strongly recommended and mandatory for dataset briefs.
+Where an author states that a dataset is being made available as an integral part of a submitted manuscript, this must be within a public and global open access database and not solely a private or institute website (although that can occur simultaneously), to ensure permanent availability of the dataset.
+Examples of such suitable global, open access databases are the ProteomeXchange consortium (http://www.proteomexchange.org) (including receiving repositories PRIDE and PASSEL) or World-2DPAGE (http://world-2dpage.expasy.org/repository/).

 - Any manipulation of data such as data normalization, transformation or handling of missing values should be clearly described.
 Similarly, variables included in any multiple regression analysis should be indicated.